Ikeapedia/ReadMeGenerator/README.md

 # ReadMeGenerator
-A README generator to help create professional README for new projects
+A README generator to help create professional README for new projects Using the completed ReadMe Generator to create this current README

-##Video Walkthrough
+## Video Walkthrough
 https://youtu.be/1dQef7ilJOA

-Using the completed ReadMe Generator to create this current README

 # README Generator ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ## Table of Contents